vekatze/neut/book/src/modality-and-memory.md

 }
 ```

-This function might get slow if huge chunks of data are processed due to the copy.
+This function might become slow when processing huge chunks of data because of the copy.
 Rewriting it to use noetic values could look like the following:

 ```neut
 define backup-parse<a>(transformer: (&binary) -> a) -> a {